ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2015-10-01-pulling-weight.md

 Here's something I keep re-discovering and re-forgetting:  **I can't get people to do things they don't want to do.**

-Getting mad at a slacker yields no fruit.
+Getting mad at slackers yields no fruit.
 It adds a coat of agony to the situation.
 It seals in the misery.

-I'm better off focusing on what I can control: My actions and responses.
+I'm better off focusing on my actions and responses.

 Notes to self: